Synthetic likelihood in misspecified models: Introduction

-While the researcher believes the data is generated according to an MA(1) model, the actual data generating process (DGP) evolves according to the stochastic volatility (SV) model where $0<\rho<1$, $0<\sigma_{v}<1$, $u_{t}$ and $v_{t}$ and both iid standard normal.
-Under the DGP above, the model is misspecified, however, for any value of $\omega,\rho,\sigma_v$ above, the population auto-covariances are zero.
-Therefore, \textit{a priori} we expect the BSL posterior for $\theta$ to have significant mass near $\theta=0$, as this yields simulated data with no significant autocorrelations, and would most closely ``match'' the features of the observed data measured by the summaries.
+While the assumed model is \eqref{MA2}, the data actually evolves according to a stochastic volatility model: for $0<\rho<1$, $0<\sigma_{v}<1$, and $u_{t}$, $v_{t}$ independent standard normal errors Under the process in \eqref{trueDGP}, the assumed model in \eqref{MA2} is misspecified, however, for any value of $\omega,\rho,\sigma_v$ above, the population autocovariances are zero.
+Therefore, \textit{a priori} we expect the Bayesian synthetic likelihood posterior for $\theta$ to have significant mass near $\theta=0$, as this yields simulated data with no autocorrelation, and would most closely ``match'' the observed summaries.
+Throughout the remainder, unless otherwise stated, we use the term posterior to refer to the Bayesian synthetic likelihood posterior.

-We generate data from the SV model in \eqref{trueDGP} with parameter values $\omega = -0.736$, $\rho = 0.90$ and $\sigma_v = 0.36$, which produce a series that displays many of the same features as monthly asset returns, and consider three different sample sizes: $n=100,500,1000$.
-For each sample size and data set, we plot the resulting exact BSL posterior in Figure \ref{fig:ma2_theta}.
+{We generate data from the model in \eqref{trueDGP} with parameter values $\omega = -0.10$, $\rho = 0.90$ and $\sigma_v = 0.40$}, which produces a series that displays many of the same features as monthly asset returns, and we consider three different sample sizes: $n=100,500,1000$.
+For each sample size and dataset, we plot the exact posterior in Figure \ref{fig:ma2_theta}; we refer to Supplementary Appendix E.1 for further details regarding construction of the exact posterior in this example.

-The results in Figure \ref{fig:ma2_theta} demonstrate that the BSL posterior is bi-modal, with well-separated modes.
-In addition, the bi-modality does not disappear as the sample size increases, signalling that the BSL posterior \textit{will not concentrate} onto a single point as $n$ diverges.
-Moreover, in this example the normality of the summary statistics is very reasonable: both summaries can be verified to satisfy a central limit theorem under the true DGP.